citizenfx/natives/INTERIOR/ForceRoomForEntity.md

 ```

 ```
-This seems to force load the room with roomID in interior with interiorID for entity, any other room is empty, if the interior is already loaded, it will clear the other rooms from entities.
+This seems to force load the room with roomHashKey in interior with interiorID for entity, any other room is empty, if the interior is already loaded, it will clear the other rooms from entities.
 ```

 ## Parameters